zulkhaery/qdrant-admin/README.md

 # Qdrant Admin By Zulkhaery

 Lightweight Qdrant Admin Panel built with PHP.
+Designed for local AI, RAG experimentation, and lightweight deployments.

 A simple and developer-friendly interface for: